katewhee/networking-course/_labs/mqtt-client.md

 ## Requirements

-- You must name your program `mqtt_client.py` and you must provide a [`requirements.txt` file](https://www.idkrtm.com/what-is-the-python-requirements-txt/){:target="_blank"} with all of the dependencies for the lab.
-In this lab, you are welcome to use any third party library you would like.
+- You must use Python 3.9.

+- The only third-party Python library you are allowed to use in this lab is the [Paho MQTT Client library](https://www.eclipse.org/paho/index.php?page=clients/python/docs/index.php).
+All other third-party libraries are off limits.

+- You must name your program `mqtt_client.py`.

 - Your program must have the usage pattern provided above and parse all of the options and arguments correctly.